Azure/azure-sdk-for-java/sdk/spring/migration-guide.md

 ## Migration benefits

 A natural question to ask when considering whether or not to adopt a new version or libary is its benefits.
-As Azure has matured and been embraced by a more diverse group of developers, we have been focused on learing the patterns and practices to best support developer productivity and to understand the gaps that the Spring Cloud Azure libraries have.
+As Azure has matured and been embraced by a more diverse group of developers, we have been focused on learning the patterns and practices to best support developer productivity and to understand the gaps that the Spring Cloud Azure libraries have.

 There were several areas of consistent feedback expressed across the Spring Cloud Azure libraries.
 The most important is that the libraries for different Azure services have not enabled the complete set of configurations.
-Additionally, the inconsistency of artifact ids, versions, configurations made the learning curve steep.
+Additionally, the inconsistency of project naming, artifact ids, versions, configurations made the learning curve steep.

-To improve the development experience across Spring Cloud Azure libraries, a set of design guidelines was introduced to ensure that Spring Cloud Azure starters have a natural and idiomatic feel with respect to the Spring ecosystem.
-Further details are available in the guidelines for those interested.
+To improve the development experience across Spring Cloud Azure libraries, a set of design guidelines was introduced to ensure that Spring Cloud Azure libraries have a natural and idiomatic feel with respect to the Spring ecosystem.
+Further details are available in the guidelines**[placeholder]** for those interested.

-The **Spring Cloud Azure 4.0** provides the shared experience across libraries integrating with different Spring projects, for example Spring Boot, Spring Integration, Spring Cloud Stream, and etc. The shared experience includes:
+The **Spring Cloud Azure 4.0** provides the shared experience across libraries integrating with different Spring projects, for example Spring Boot, Spring Integration, Spring Cloud Stream, etc. The shared experience includes:

 - **[placeholder]** An official name for the project?